NTNU-MobileApps/exercise-e6-template/README.md

 P.S.
 This may sound like a lot of logic, but all the code you write should be re-usable in your project ;)

+P.P.S.
+For now you don't need to worry about separating the logic from the UI widgets , we will do that a bit later.